-Three non-verbal adjustments that can improve the way healthcare professionals communicate with patients.
+Body language has a huge impact on how doctors interact with their patients.
+These three non-verbal adjustments can improve the way healthcare professionals communicate with patients.

+Body language, for doctors, is something that will need to be paid attention to.
 When you speak with your patients, you may not be saying what you think you’re saying.
-According to Professor Albert Mehrabian, the noted psychologist and Professor Emeritus of Psychology at UCLA, only 7 percent of communication is based on the words you say.
-The other 93 percent is based on the way in which those words are delivered, including tone of voice and body language.
+According to Professor Albert Mehrabian, the noted psychologist and Professor Emeritus of Psychology at UCLA, only 7% of communication is based on the words you say.
+The other 93% is based on the way in which those words are delivered, including tone of voice and body language.

 In order to develop a beneficial relationship with your patients, you have to have clear communication.
-The patient needs to feel that they can trust you, or they may not be able to accurately communicate what is wrong, making your job as physician more difficult or even impossible.
+Effective body language helps remove communication ambiguities and can help calm your patients.
+The patient needs to feel that they can trust you, or they may not be able to accurately communicate what is wrong, making your job as a physician more difficult or even impossible.

-While only 7 percent of communication may be based on the words you say, more than a third (38 percent) actually comes from your tone of voice.
+While only 7% of communication may be based on the words you say, more than a third (38%) actually comes from your tone of voice.
 If you’ve ever heard the often shouted argument, “It’s not what you said!
 It’s how you said it!” then this probably makes sense.

 When dealing with a patient, make sure that your tone of voice matches what you are saying.
 Patients will pick up on incongruities between what you are saying and the tone of voice you are using to say it.
 Keep your tone warm and comforting, but don’t overdo it.
 Put too much into it and it can seem insincere.